Get the FREE one-click dictionary software for Windows

 Sounds like: tided, ti

-Derived forms: tying, ties, tied
+Derived forms: tied, tying, ties

-Type of: beam, bound, brace, bracing, confine, cord, equal, equalise [Brit], equality, equalize, equate, equation, equivalence, fashion, fasten, fastener, fastening, finish, fix, fixing, forge, form, holdfast, limit, match, neckwear, officiate, par, relate, relationship, restrict, secure, shape, slur, throttle, trammel
+Type of: act, beam, bound, brace, bracing, confine, cord, equal, equalise [Brit], equality, equalize, equate, equation, equivalence, fashion, fasten, fastener, fastening, finish, fix, fixing, forge, form, holdfast, limit, match, move, neckwear, officiate, par, relate, relationship, restrict, secure, shape, slur, throttle, trammel

 Part of: railroad [N. Amer], railroad track [N. Amer], railway [Brit, Cdn], railway track [Brit, Cdn]